-An objective study of the major world religions including: Islam, Hinduism, Buddhism.
-Taoism.
-Animism.
-Confucianism, Chinese popular religion, and Shintoism.
+An objective study of the major world religions including: Islam, Hinduism, Taoism, Buddhism, Animism, Confucianism, Chinese popular religion, and Shintoism.
 Discussions include the reasons Western societies have been vulnerable to Asian religious concepts that have spawned the burgeoning "New Age" cults.
-Efforts are made to discover bridges of approach for sharing uniqueness of Christ.
-(Prerequisites: Sophomore standing, ICS140, or permission of instructor)
+Efforts are made to discover bridges of approach for sharing the uniqueness of Christ.
+(Prerequisite: Sophomore standing)

-ICS331 2 units Urban Ministries (S)
+ICS331 Urban Ministries (S)

 A critical reflection on the theological, biblical and philosophical bases for cities.
 Issues such as rapid urbanization and development, effects of marginalization, promoting Kingdom signs in the city, and leadership and discipleship for the urban church will be discussed.
-(Prerequisites: Sophomore standing, SOC201)
+(Prerequisites: Sophomore standing)